karstenw/FMPLayoutExporter/README.md

 The app is written in Python with py2app & PyObjc.
 It controls FileMaker via AppleEvents.

-On launch, the app detects a running FileMaker, gets it's documents, tries to go to layout mode for each document and opens the window with the files & layouts to select.
+On launch, the app detects a running FileMaker, gets it's documents, tries to go to layout mode for each document and finally opens it's own window with with an outline of the files & layouts to select.

 At export it goes to each layout of each document, does a "select all" & copy, extracts the PDF and XML data from the pasteboard and writes them into files.

+A note: when copying items in FileMaker layouts, FileMaker places several data formats on the pasteboard (which was called clipboard in it's former incarnation).
+It used to XML, PDF & PICT (the classic Mac image format).
+With FileMaker 11 this has been reduced to XML & PDF; PICT has been deprecated for many years.
+FMPLayoutExporter tells FileMaker to select all layout items and copy them and looks at what FileMaker has put on the pasteboard.
+If it finds the types for XML and/or PDF, they will be written into files.

-For this to work, the Filemaker application needs to be set to the english or german language, since it tries menu entries (Edit->Select All or Bearbeiten->Alles auswählen") in that order.
-Other languages are possible if the exact wording for "Edit", "Select All", "Copy", "View", Layout Mode", "Tools", "Custom Menus" and "[Standard FileMaker Menus]" are known.
+For this to work, the Filemaker application needs to be set to the english or german language.
+FMPLayoutExporter literally tells Filemaker to "select menu item "Copy" of menu "Edit".
+So all those necessary menus must be present and selectable.

+FMPLayoutExporter can be made to work with other languages as long as the exact wording for "Edit", "Select All", "Copy", "View", Layout Mode", "Tools", "Custom Menus" and "[Standard FileMaker Menus]" are known.

 ## Compiling